awsdocs/amazon-ecs-developer-guide/doc_source/delete_cluster-new-console.md

 1. In the upper\-right of the page, choose **Delete Cluster**\.

-   A message is displayed when you did not delete all the resource associated with the cluster\.
+   A message is displayed when you did not delete all the resources associated with the cluster\.

 1. In the confirmation box, enter **delete *cluster name***\.